ljzapata/ljzapata/README.md

 - 🤔 I’m looking for help with my professional development
 - 💬 Ask me about whatever you want
 - 📫 How to reach me: @chapazeta
-- ⚡ Fun fact: oxygen kills us slowly
+- ⚡ Fun fact: oxygen kills us slowly 😱
--->
+- 😍 Hobbies: Fútbol (It does not translate😁) - Chess